 Protests Against Brexit at Irish Border Counties.
 People gathered at six of the areas where crossings take place.
-At the moment there is no restriction.
+At the moment no restrictions.

-Theresa May has said she does not want to see a return to the “borders of the past”.
-But the communities living on either side of the border with the Republic of Ireland, say they are not reassured.
+Theresa May said does not want to see a return to the “borders of the past”.
+But the communities living on either side of the border with the Republic of Ireland, say not reassured.
 The Republic will remain in the EU.

 There were six locations where protests were staged across the border Saturday 8th October 2016.
 Each area called for no change.

 Declan Fearon from Border Communities Against Brexit, told UTV, a hard border would have huge implications across both sides.

 “It makes a huge difference if you impose a hard border by allowing customs checkpoints to be re-erected”, he said.

 “There are over 300 border crossings from here all the way up to Derry.
 Does that mean we have to go back to the past where all of those minor roads were actually closed so it divided farms and communities?”